benhoyt/benhoyt.github.com/writings/2020-05-18-the-state-of-the-awk.md

 full <a
 href="http://git.savannah.gnu.org/cgit/gawk.git/tree/NEWS.1">4.x</a> and <a
 href="http://git.savannah.gnu.org/cgit/gawk.git/tree/NEWS">5.x</a>
 changelogs.
-The latest release of gawk is&nbsp;5.1.0, which came out just over a month ago (April 14, 2020).</p>
+Gawk&nbsp;5.1.0 came out just over a month ago on April&nbsp;14.</p>

 <p>The biggest user-facing feature is the introduction of namespaces in
 5.0.
 Most modern languages have some concept of namespaces to make it